taw00/element-rpm/README.md

 It's easy to install and run Riot.
 Currently built for these platforms...

-* Fedora: versions 27, 28, 29 -- x86\_64, i686<br />
+* Fedora: versions 28, 29 -- x86_64 only<br />
   NOTE: I will stop building for any version of an OS that is no longer supported
 * CentOS (and RHEL): version 7 -- x86\_64 only
 * OpenSuse: Tumbleweed ~~and Leap 15.0~~ -- x86\_64 only
+  CAVEAT:
-  CAVEAT: I have not been successful at creating OpenSUSE Leap builds > riot 16.6.
+  1. I have not been successful at creating OpenSUSE Leap builds > riot 16.6.
 Help wanted!
+  2. OpenSUSE Tumbleweed builds ... are a struggled to keep current.
+FYI.
 * The test repositories: I will usually try to build test packages for any OS that is in beta if I have time.

 ### For Fedora...